beefoo/media-tools/README.md

 python scrapers/internet_archive/download_metadata.py -query " collection:(FedFlix) AND mediatype:(movies) AND creator:(national archives and records administration)" -out "tmp/ia_fedflixnara.csv"
 ```

 By default, the above script will look for the largest .mp4 asset and associate it with the `filename` property.
 You can change this format by adding a flag, e.g. `-format .mp3`.
-If each record has multiple assets associated with it, add a flag `-multi 1` and each asset with the indicated format will be retrieved and saved as its own row (the record metadata will be the same, except for `filename`)
+If each record has multiple assets associated with it, add a flag `-multi` and each asset with the indicated format will be retrieved and saved as its own row (the record metadata will be the same, except for `filename`)

 ### 2. Asset download